2013 Southern California Open

 The 2013 Southern California Open was a professional women's tennis tournament played on hard courts.
 It was the 4th edition of the tournament since its resumption in 2010, and a Premier tournament on the 2013 WTA Tour.
-It took place in Carlsbad, California, United States from July 29 to August 4.
+It took place in Carlsbad, California, United States from July 29 to August 4, 2013.
+Fifth-seeded Samantha Stosur won the singles title.